Liberty

 I made this call three weeks ago and it changed my life.

-Since I forgave my mother, I have forgiven many others.
+Since I forgave my mother, I have forgiven others.
 Every person I can think of that I’ve been hurt by, I visualize in the bright light that shows them as they truly are.

 Forgiveness taps into a universal law that is meant to liberate us.
-Forgiveness has shown me that there are no good guys and bad guys.
+Forgiveness has shown me that in essence there are no good guys and bad guys.
 I have set myself free.
 And my greatest desire is to share this way to freedom with all.

 My resolve to forgive all has been put to the test already and I’m certain the tests will continue.

 Forgiveness is for the strong.
-It comes at the end of healing, once the sense of self is restored and perpetrators have truly lost their power over us.
+It comes at the end of healing, once one’s sense of self is restored and perpetrators have truly lost their power over us.
 It is a liberating gift that sets us all free.